dynamsoft-rd-0/dlrjs-mass-samples/u11478/README.md

   if (result.textLineResultItems.length > 0) {
     Feedback.beep(); // Prompt sound
     // Tell parent component I got the results.
-    // So parent component can remove `CompLableRecognizer` now. setTextState(result.textLineResultItems[0].text);
+    // So parent component can remove `CompLabelRecognizer` now. setTextState(result.textLineResultItems[0].text);
-    // Or use a `OK` button to confirm final result and remove `CompLableRecognizer`.
+    // Or use a `OK` button to confirm final result and remove `CompLabelRecognizer`.
   }
 }});
 // Start recognition algorithm with custom logic.